seeker142/seeker142.github.io/_posts/Honzuki/2023-05-08-honzuki_webss53.markdown

 「We don't have much to spare after defending our own duchy, but I guess this is no time to be whining.」

-「Especially irritating is how all of Ferdinand and the princess's achievements may end up credited to Ahrensbach.」
+「Especially irritating is how all of Ferdinand-sama and Rozemyne-himesama's achievements may end up credited to Ahrensbach.」

 Justus gave a cold smile.
 That smile alone made it clear how uncomfortable Ferdinand was in Ahrensbach.